jpark10/jpark10.github.io/final_data_project.md

 That same year, California was ranked 44 and Wyoming was ranked 1 when compared to other states by the rate of suicides.
 However, in 2012, California had a total of 3,893 deaths and Wyoming only had 171.

-It’s the same pattern for the next three years.
-California consistently is considered to be the leading state in terms of total deaths but ranks 42 or 44 depending on the year when it’s compared to other states on its suicide rate.
+It’s the same pattern for the previous three years.
+California is consistently considered to be the leading state in terms of total deaths but ranks 42 or 44 depending on the year when it’s compared to other states on its suicide rate.

 As you can see from the charts that the American Association of Sociology and the CDC produced, there are more and more suicides each year that take place in this country.